Home

 So when to replace guitar strings?
 Every two weeks to a months should have you sounding pretty good.
 If you want to sound amazing before every performance.

 Try what they use.
-See if its the sound for you.
+See if that's the sound for you.

 Look for old interviews and maybe some early videos of them maybe they will mention what they use and when to replace guitar strings along the way.